-Distant Thunder: Early Sensitivity to the Need for Accounting Education Reform with about 60,000 graduates each year.
-Although it was clear that conditions in the socioeconomic environment were changing, such developments had not yet significantly impacted academia.
+Distant Thunder: Early Sensitivity to the Need for Accounting Education Reform with about 60,000 graduates each year.2 Although it was clear that conditions in the socioeconomic environment were changing, such developments had not yet significantly impacted academia.
 The traditional attractiveness of accounting education remained high.
 Many bright students were attracted to accounting because of the inherent intellectual challenge of the major and the promise of fulfilling post-graduate careers.
 Consequently, the demand for well-qualified instructors remained high.
-This was especially true with respect to the graduates of the many doctoral programs that had emerged since the Ford Foundation and the Carnegie Foundation for the Advancement of Teaching had published their findings about business higher education.
+This was especially true with respect to the graduates of the many doctoral programs that had emerged since the Ford Foundation and the Carnegie Corporation had published their findings about business higher education.